ottemo/developer.ottemo.io/content/_index.md

 applications for commerce.

-Ottemo provides Foundation server binaries and reference stores written in AngularJS, but any technology that may communicate to a REST backend may be used.
+Ottemo provides Foundation server binaries and reference stores written in AngularJS, but any frontend technology that can communicate to a REST backend may be used.
 As the server is written in golang, it is hyper efficient regarding resources and even supports sqlite as a database.
 Support for mysql and mongodb is also included.
 Foundation may be run on any hardware supported by golang including ARM.

-To start developing a commerce site with Ottemo, you should be comfortable with a frontend technology using javascript or php and talking to a REST api passing json.
+To start developing a commerce solution with Ottemo, you should be comfortable with a frontend technology like javascript, php or swift and talking to a REST api passing json.
+As Foundation server is agnostic regarding the frontend, even mobile applications can be built using Ottemo.

 In production, Ottemo deploys docker containers to Kubernetes and sessions are stored in Redis.
 Developers will also need a way to send out transactional emails, Sendgrid